By Tim Lambert

 In the 18th century Poland and Lithuania declined and effectively became a Russian satellite.
 In 1773 Prussia, Austria and Russia agreed to help themselves to some Polish-Lithuanian territory.
 Russia took a slice of Lithuania.
 A second partition took place in 1793 and Russia took still more territory.
 In 1795 a third partition took place.
 Poland and Lithuania ceased to exist as independent nations and Lithuania came under Russian rule.

-In the later 19th century the Russians introduced repressive measures such as restrictions on Catholicism.
-Furthermore only the Russian language could be used for teaching in secondary schools and books had to be published using the Cyrillic alphabet even if they were written in the Lithuanian language.
+In the late 19th century the Russians introduced repressive measures such as restrictions on Catholicism.
+Furthermore, only the Russian language could be used for teaching in secondary schools and books had to be published using the Cyrillic alphabet even if they were written in the Lithuanian language.
 Books and newspapers in Polish (the language of the upper class) were banned.

 In 1926 an army coup took place in Lithuania.
 Afterwards Antanas Smetona ruled as virtual dictator.